OchiengGideon/dsc-phase-1-project-v3/README.md

 2. To anayze the dataset and come up with aactionalble insight
 3. To create an interactive dashboard

+### 1.4 Research Questions
+- What role does the weather condition play in accidents
+- What is the trend in accident rates for aircrafts from 1962 to 2023

 ### 1.4 Stakeholders
 - Tujenge LTD Management
 - Tujenge LTD Investors